Like moths to a flame, millions of people visit NYC every year for a chance to catch a glimpse of the world-famous views of New York City.

 - Helicopter tour

-Map of best spots to see NYC skyline
+Map of best spots to see New York City skyline

 And there you have it, my friends.
 I hope you enjoyed this quick list of the best viewpoints in New York City.
 Let me know if you think I missed any spots, happy to add more to the list!